Rompey/blog/README.md

-To implement the required application, the following steps must be completed:
+To implement the required application, the following steps must be completed: (Windows)

 (Start server)
 1. Pull the repository using the command